 All the data collected in the submissions will be compiled into an annual report to gauge climate and culture on SCSU’s campus.

-We are a public institution governed by federal and state laws.
-All information on our campus falls within the Freedom of Information Act.
+As a public institution governed by federal and state laws, this information may fall on our campus falls within the Freedom of Information Act.